ileskaa/ileskaa/README.md

 ### Welcome to my Github!
 I didn't learn programming at school; I taught myself to do it.
 That how much I love coding.

 Let's dive right in.
-I currently speak the following languages:
+I currently speak the following languages...
 - Python
 - HTML, CSS, and Javascript
 - PHP
 - VBA
 - SQL

-And I'm always eager to learn new ones.
+...and I'm always eager to learn new ones.

 You'll find below a list of projects I've worked on.